 - Served as first chair in a $10M jury trial in Santa Clara County Superior Court (DVS v.
 Sun, et al.), in which she obtained a nonsuit verdict.
 Mindy briefed and argued the successful appeal.

 - Represented a group of investors in a $60M breach of contract case involving novel issues of Chinese and New York law, obtaining two motions to dismiss, a $60M writ of attachment and transfer order and a contempt order.

 - Successfully moved to dismiss declaratory relief complaint in case involving patent for embryo imaging.

 - Represented medical device company in patent case involving first sale doctrine.

 - Represented plaintiff in patent dispute involving mobile banking technology.

-- Obtained a temporary restraining order (2007 WL 2429652), preliminary injunction (2008 WL 564634) and contempt citation for violation of temporary restraining order (2008 WL 2128145) against a former employee who started a competing company using client’s technology; case settled on the eve of trial.
+- Obtained a temporary restraining order, preliminary injunction, and contempt citation for violation of temporary restraining order against a former employee who started a competing company using client’s technology; case settled favorably on the eve of trial.